Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Estimation of the local recollisions

 We define $\mathcal{D}^{\underline{\rho}}_\e\subset\mathbb{D}^{n_{k+2}}$ as the set such that $\underline{\rho}$ is the possible cluster partition.
 The $\big(\mathcal{D}^{\underline{\rho}}_\e)_{\underline{\rho}}$ form a partition of $\mathbb{D}^{n_{k+2}}$. \end{definition}

 By definition of the potential cluster, a particle cannot interact with a particle of an other cluster for any time in $[0,\delta]$.
-Thus the systems $\rho^i$ are isolated on $[0,\delta]$ and all the dynamics in $[0,\delta]$ is encode inside the $(\rho_i)$.
+Thus the systems $\rho^i$ are isolated on $[0,\delta]$ and all the dynamics in $[0,\delta]$ are encoded inside the $(\rho_i)$.